An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 While the elements must all be of one Type, that Type is not limited to the simple value Types:

-the element Type may also be a user-defined Type such as a Class, Record, another List, or even an Array.
+the element Type may also be a user-defined Type such as a class, record, another List or an Array.

-A List's size may be dynamically extended. it is created either empty or initialised from a literal definition.
+A List is created either empty or initialised from a literal definition.

 Procedure methods on a List